 When it comes to remodeling, safety is a priority.
 Power tools, piles of dirt, plastic covers, holes and more beckon to children as their next play area, and pets are simply curious what that new thing is.
-It can be very easy to turn your back for one second and have something go wrong, so here are some tips to keep your family safe during your next remodel.
+It can be very easy to turn your back for one second and have something go wrong, so here are some of our remodeling safety tips to keep your family safe.

 1. Talk to Your Contractor and Family

 Talk to your contractor and establish the following:

 - Who will be in your house

 - Make sure they take their tools and materials at the end of the day

 In return, tell the contractor how many children there are, who is mischief prone and if you have any pets.
 Introduce your whole family to the contractors, subcontractors and foremen so they’re not startled seeing new people in the house.
 Don’t count on them to keep the primary watch, but it’s understandable to ask contractors and workers to keep an eye out should your children or pets wander into an unsafe area.